input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 But we haven't talked about rewarding and certifying; as those two are related to Plutus and staking.
 As we briefly mentioned before, instead of using a public private key pair to create a stake address, we can instead use a Plutus script.
 Then the hash of that Plutus script will give a script stake address.

-Where as we saw in the previous example, if we want to withdraw my rewards for example for a normal stake address, we have to witness that I'm allowed to do that by providing the signing key for this stake address.
+Where as we saw in the previous example, if we want to withdraw my rewards for example to a normal stake address, we have to witness that I'm allowed to do that by providing the signing key for this stake address.
 So if we use a script stake address, then instead the corresponding script will be executed.
 It will receive the redeemer and the script context, and we can use arbitrary logic to determine whether this transaction is allowed to actually withdraw those rewards.

 Similarly for Certifying DCert, there are various certifications that we can attach to a transaction.
-In particular, for staking registration delegation and de-registration certificates.
+In particular, for staking registration: delegation and de-registration certificates.
 If we newly create a stake address, we first have to register it by creating a transaction that contains a registration certificate for this stake address.
 Then, if we want to delegate to a pool or change an existing validation, we have to use a transaction that contains a delegation certificate.
 That certificate then contains the pool we want to delegate to.
 Finally we can also unregister a stake address again and get the original deposit back that we had to pay when we registered the stake address.
 For that particular case, if we do a delegation for example, then again the corresponding script will be executed and can contain arbitrary logic to determine whether this delegation for example is legal or not.

 So we want to concentrate on the rewarding purpose in this lecture.